tedneward/Azgaarnoth/Creatures/Rat.md

 >- **Languages** —
 >- **Challenge** 0
 >___
->***Keen Smell.***.
-The rat has advantage on Wisdom (Perception) checks that rely on smell.
+>***Keen Smell.*** The rat has advantage on Wisdom (Perception) checks that rely on smell.
 >
 >#### Actions
->***Bite.***.
-Melee Weapon Attack: +0 to hit, reach 5 ft., one target.
+>***Bite.*** Melee Weapon Attack: +0 to hit, reach 5 ft., one target.
 Hit: 1 piercing damage.
 >

 ---

 ## Swarm of Rats
-The swarm of rats presented here aren’t ordinary or benign assemblies of little creatures.
+The swarm of rats presented here aren't ordinary or benign assemblies of little creatures.
 They form as a result of some sinister or unwholesome influence.
-A vampire can summon swarms of bats and rats from the darkest corners of the night; even druids can’t charm these swarms, and their aggressiveness is borderline unnatural.
+A vampire can summon swarms of bats and rats from the darkest corners of the night; even druids can't charm these swarms, and their aggressiveness is borderline unnatural.

 >### Swarm of Rats
 >*Medium swarm, unaligned*